EDITORIAL

 The Broward County Transit (BCT) public mobility plan includes transportation network improvements for the immediate future, strengthening urban and inter-municipal connectivity.

-The plan for electric vehicles, public chargers and sustainable transport is also under development.
+The plan for electric vehicles, public chargers, and sustainable transport is also under development.

 This benefits the real estate sector (better access = higher value), the automotive business (hybrid/electric vehicles or shared mobility) and innovative financing.